Coming out of the Cubicle…

 It made me uncomfortable… and that’s how you know you are onto something.
 Some people in life pee in their pants and retract when they get out of there comfort zone and some people move forward knowing they are “3-feet from gold.”
 Just like how some people sign the back of the checks and some people sign the front of them.

-Why to leave?
+Why to leave my job?

 Despite a $100k a year salary (Easy Money) with minimal effort here are the reasons that I jotted down why I need to leave:

 1) My marriage will not work working 6am to 11pm.
 No vacations after going to 3-4 deal/conference trips.

 2) I’m not able to start other ancillary business such as residential real estate or basic financial education program.
 Don’t have time to start these new businesses.